Graduate Programs and Courses

 Review of Progress

-At the end of each semester, the academic record and progress of each student will be reviewed by the Science Graduate Studies Coordinator.
-The candidate must maintain a minimum GPA of 3.0 or an average of 75% or higher in order to maintain registration in the program.
+At the end of each semester, the academic record and progress of each student will be reviewed by the MAHSR Program Lead.
+The candidate must maintain a minimum average of 75% or higher in order to maintain registration in the program.

 B) GRADES SCHEDULE